gagandeep/Web-Architecture-Evolution/Prologue.md

 This book will try to cover evolution of individual technologies that are involved in current Web Architectures.
 Book will also cover combination of those technologies and what evolution they bring to the Web Architecture Domain.

-This book will try to cover Architecture as well as perspective to how we reached to that Architecture itself.
-If you want to
+This book will try to cover Web Architecture as well as perspective to how we reached to that Architecture itself.
+This book will help you to develop your own Web Architectures or components in Web Architectures rather than using

 ## Why not this book?